jasnei/PathEX/README.md

 Contributions are welcome!
 Please read the contributing guidelines before getting started.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use this tool in your research, please cite the following paper: